assiro/uub-operative-system/README.md

 # Operative system and firmware distribution for UUB

+# System version 0.99.3 upgrade (oct 2019) - UUB layout V3
+IMPORTANT! this version requires SCU firmware V3.1

+change log:
+- New version of slowc to manage the SCU (V3.1)
+- UIO Symbolic links auto generator at boot
+- Upgrade of applications for UUB test
+- Upgrade of web panel

 # System version 0.99.2 upgrade (sep 2019) - UUB layout V3
 This version is not compatible with UUB V1 and V2

 change log:
 - Different FSBL for SPI-1 parameters setting
 - Modification of device tree for flash memory mapping address
-- Upgrade applications for UUB test
+- Upgrade of applications for UUB test

 # System version 0.99.1 upgrade (sep 2019) - UUB layout V3
 This version is not compatible with UUB V1 and V2